Holy See–United Kingdom relations: State visits

 Queen Elizabeth II first visited the Vatican during the pontificate of Pope Pius XII, before her own accession.
 Her second visit to the Vatican was a private visit (during a state visit to the Italian Republic) on 5 May 1962 when she was received by Pope John XXIII.
-She made two State Visits during the pontificate of John Paul II in 1980 and 2000.
+She made two state visits during the pontificate of John Paul II in 1980 and 2000.

 Charles, Prince of Wales and Camilla, Duchess of Cornwall met Pope Benedict XVI at the Vatican on 27 April 2009.
 Prince Charles and his second wife were granted a private audience with the pontiff.
-It was Charles's first audience at the Vatican since his divorce from the late Diana, Princess of Wales.
+It was Charles's first audience at the Vatican since his divorce from Diana, Princess of Wales.

 Pope Benedict XVI was the first Pope to make an official visit to the United Kingdom on 16 September 2010, which was accorded the status of a state visit.
 In a break with normal arrangements for state visits he arrived in Edinburgh rather than London and was granted an audience of Queen Elizabeth II at her official residence in Scotland, the Palace of Holyrood House.
 On the evening of the same day he celebrated the second Papal Mass ever held in Scotland at Bellahouston Park in Glasgow, with over 250,000 Scottish Catholics in attendance.
 The first Papal Mass in Scotland was celebrated by his predecessor Pope John Paul II at Bellahouston Park, Glasgow, during his pastoral visit in 1982.

 Queen Elizabeth II and Prince Philip, Duke of Edinburgh, while visiting Italian President Giorgio Napolitano in Rome, had an informal visit with Pope Francis on 3 April 2014.
 It was her seventh encounter with a pope and the fifth different pope she met.

 King Charles III and Queen Camilla, during their state visit to Italy, had a private meeting with Pope Francis at the Vatican on 9 April 2025.
 The couple were due to make a state visit to the Holy See at the same time, but this was postponed due to the pontiff's failing health.

 King Charles III and Queen Camilla made a state visit to the Holy See in late October 2025, where they joined Pope Leo XIV in celebrating the 2025 Jubilee Year.